rugbyprof/4143-PLC/Assignments/P03/README.md

 ## Overview

-I want to use the code from P02 and add functionality that goLang is supposed to make `easy`.
-However I think all of us are realizing how important dev environments are and learning the intricacies of a new language.
-The previous program just opened an image and drew a rectangle on said image.
-Lets add some convenience and robustness to our code:
+I want to extend and add functionality to P02 by doing more than simply drawing on an image.
+I want you to create a collection of packages that do the following:

-- Auto download an image from the web
+- Download an image from the web
-- Run a small web server that provides a form to enter our url.

-### Future

-- Async requests
-- Parallel downloads
+- Get the colors from an image
+- Grayscale an image
+- Print color text to a file or an image

 ### Http Requests Tutorial

+This is just a couple of sources for getting items from the web (http requests)

 - https://www.digitalocean.com/community/tutorials/how-to-make-http-requests-in-go
 - https://zetcode.com/golang/getpostrequest/